How to Quit Facebook

 While you’re inactive, other users can’t see your timeline, view your photos, or search for you on Facebook.
 But friends may still be able to read messages you sent them and view your name on their list of friends.

 To deactivate in a web browser: Click the downward-facing arrow in the top-right of any Facebook page > Settings & Privacy > Settings > Your Facebook Information > Deactivation and Deletion.
 Choose “Deactivate Account,” then hit “Continue to Account Deactivation.”

 To confirm that you’d like to go ahead with the deactivation, you’ll have to enter your password.

 Before Deleting, Download Your Data

-If you use Facebook Login to access third-party apps and sites, you may also want to create new logins and passwords for those services, so you don’t lose access to the accounts.
+If you use Facebook Login to access third-party apps and sites, you may also want to create new log-ins and passwords for those services so that you don’t lose access to the accounts.
 (Not sure which apps and websites are linked to your Facebook account?
 Check out the Apps section in Settings for a complete list.)

-Once you’re finally ready to make your grand exit from Facebook, it’s relatively simple: Go to this page and click “Delete my account.”
+Once you’re finally ready to make your grand exit from Facebook, it’s relatively simple: Go to this page and click on “Delete My Account.”

-The decision won’t take effect immediately; Facebook says it won’t actually start the process until 30 days after you click delete, a delay the company says it builds in to give you time to change your mind.
+The decision won’t take effect immediately.
+Facebook says it won’t actually start the process until 30 days after you click, a delay the company says it builds in to give you time to change your mind.
 If that happens, you can log back in to your account during that stretch and your deletion request will be canceled.

 In the meantime, your data will not be accessible to others on Facebook.
-It may, however, take up to 90 days from the start of the deletion process for all your information to be deleted from Facebook’s backup systems, according to the company.
+But it may take up to 90 days from the start of the deletion process for all your information to be deleted from Facebook’s backup systems, according to the company.

 Remember that Facebook.com isn’t the only social media platform run by the company.
 Facebook also owns and operates Instagram and WhatsApp, among other services.
 Those who want to purge themselves from the Facebook family of products entirely may need to delete other accounts as well.